-3.48 A DPB firm must ensure that any marketing communication in relation to insurance distribution activities to customers or potential customers is fair, clear and not misleading.
+3.48 A DPB firm must ensure that any marketing communication in relation to insurance distribution activities to clients or potential clients is fair, clear and not misleading.
 Marketing materials shall always be clearly identifiable as such.

 Confirmation of Advice